ios-factor/ios-factor.com/README.md

 [More details in the official Apple Docs](https://developer.apple.com/library/content/technotes/tn2420/_index.html)

 In today's iOS development processes there is no reason you want to manually change those numbers.
-Instead you want a reliable and automated process taking care of this.
+Instead, you want a reliable and automated process taking care of this.

-There is no need to use third party tools for this, Xcode has a tool called `agvtool` built-in ([more details](https://developer.apple.com/library/content/qa/qa1827/_index.html)).
+There is no need to use third-party tools for this, Xcode has a tool called `agvtool` built-in ([more details](https://developer.apple.com/library/content/qa/qa1827/_index.html)).

 After enabling the `Versioning System` for your Xcode project once, you can use the following commands: